 These small pumps are implanted in the left ventricle of the heart.
 They provide mechanical support by helping to circulate blood and oxygen throughout the body.
 These devices are used in people with advanced heart failure, as well as in patients awaiting heart transplantation.

-Our comprehensive program offers education on symptom control and help to manage risk factors such as high blood pressure, obesity, smoking and other lifestyle changes.
+Our comprehensive cardiac rehabilitation program offers education on symptom control and help to manage risk factors such as high blood pressure, obesity, smoking and other lifestyle changes.

 As part of your treatment, you may be eligible to participate in clinical trials.
 Our researchers are engaged in basic, hemodynamic and clinical studies for cardiomyopathy, heart failure and cardiac transplantation.

 Our research has led to breakthroughs in medical devices and drug therapies used to improve treatment of these life-altering conditions in our patients and heart failure sufferers around the world.